-Contrast ventriculography visualizes ventricular chambers with contrast dye, revealing broad or narrow connections.
-Radionuclide ventriculography uses radiolabeled substances to evaluate cardiac blood flow and function.(6)
+Contrast ventriculography visualises ventricular chambers with contrast dye, revealing broad or narrow connections.
+Radionuclide ventriculography uses radiolabelled substances to evaluate cardiac blood flow and function [6].

-Transthoracic and transesophageal echocardiography provide accessible, detailed images of heart structures, identifying myocardial continuity.
-Doppler echocardiography measures blood flow, detecting turbulent patterns indicative of pseudoaneurysms.(5)
+Transthoracic and transoesophageal echocardiography provide accessible, detailed images of heart structures, identifying myocardial continuity.
+Doppler echocardiography measures blood flow, detecting turbulent patterns indicative of pseudoaneurysms [5].

 Coronary arteriography can assist in differential diagnosis as well.
-In a true aneurysm, the coronary arteries may lie along the aneurysm's wall, whereas in a pseudoaneurysm, they do not drape over the paraventricular chamber since the cavity is formed by blood and pericardium disrupting the myocardium.(10) Additionally, coronary angiography can detect coronary artery disease, indicating whether a coronary artery bypass graft (CABG) might be necessary if a procedure is required.
+In a true aneurysm, the coronary arteries may lie along the aneurysm's wall, whereas in a pseudoaneurysm, they do not drape over the paraventricular chamber because the cavity is formed by blood and pericardium disrupting the myocardium [10].
+Additionally, coronary angiography can detect coronary artery disease, indicating whether a coronary artery bypass graft (CABG) might be necessary if a procedure is required.

-The definitive method for distinguishing the pathological features of an inferior left ventricular aneurysm is direct intraoperative examination, as they can only be reliably identified during surgery.(5)
+The definitive method for distinguishing the pathological features of an inferior left ventricular aneurysm is direct intraoperative examination, because they can only be reliably identified during surgery [5].

-Cardiac MRI

-Kumbasar et al. emphasized the role of MRI in differentiating between left ventricular true aneurysms and pseudoaneurysms by visualizing myocardial wall structure, utilizing delayed gadolinium enhancement to identify scar tissue and assess myocardial viability, and detailing the aneurysmal neck and shape, alongside the localization and extent of infarction.(11)
+Cardiac MRI: Kumbasar et al. emphasised the role of MRI in differentiating between left ventricular true aneurysms and pseudoaneurysms by visualising myocardial wall structure, utilising delayed gadolinium enhancement to identify scar tissue and assess myocardial viability, and detailing the aneurysmal neck and shape, alongside the localisation and extent of infarction [11].

 Zoffoli et al. reported a case where an MRI suggested a pseudoaneurysm, but intraoperative findings revealed a true aneurysm with a thrombus, underscoring the limitations of preoperative diagnostics.
-The presence of thrombus within the aneurysm cavity can obscure contractility and imaging findings, and mimic the appearance of a pseudoaneurysm.(9) The presence or absence of a mural thrombus in a ventricular aneurysm not only influences hemodynamic characteristics but also requires specific treatments, such as anticoagulation therapy or surgery.
+The presence of thrombus within the aneurysm cavity can obscure contractility and imaging findings, and mimic the appearance of a pseudoaneurysm [9].
+The presence or absence of a mural thrombus in a ventricular aneurysm not only influences haemodynamic characteristics but also requires specific treatments, such as anticoagulation therapy or surgery.

-Management of Ventricular Pseudoaneurysms

-In the treatment of post-infarction left ventricular pseudoaneurysms, surgical intervention is generally preferred due to the high risk of rupture.
+Management of ventricular pseudoaneurysms: In the treatment of post-infarction left ventricular pseudoaneurysms, surgical intervention is generally preferred due to the high risk of rupture.

-Sui et al., in their study of 183 patients, found that although not statistically significant, CABG with left ventricular resection was associated with better left ventricular ejection fraction (LVEF) and left ventricular end-diastolic dimension (LVEDD) outcomes compared to Percutaneous Intervention (PCI) or drug treatment.(12)
+Sui et al., in their study of 183 patients, found that although not statistically significant, CABG with left ventricular resection was associated with better left ventricular ejection fraction (LVEF) and left ventricular end-diastolic dimension (LVEDD) outcomes compared to percutaneous intervention (PCI) or drug treatment [12].

-Techniques employed include primary repair with polytetrafluoroethylene (PTFE) felt-reinforced sutures and closure using either a Gore-Tex patch or an autologous pericardium patch accessed through the left atrium.
-A double patch technique involving both internal and external Dacron has also been described.(13)
+Employed techniques include primary repair with polytetrafluoroethylene (PTFE) felt-reinforced sutures and closure using either a Gore-Tex patch or an autologous pericardium patch accessed through the left atrium.
+A double patch technique involving both internal and external Dacron has also been described [13].

-Additionally, for high-risk surgical candidates, percutaneous closure presents a viable alternative.(14)
+Additionally, for high-risk surgical candidates, percutaneous closure presents a viable alternative [14].

-Management of LV aneurysms

-Asymptomatic LV aneurysms, regardless of size, are monitored with a focus on optimizing coronary artery disease risk factors, using medications like angiotensinconverting enzyme inhibitors or angiotensin receptor blockers, and employing anticoagulation to prevent thromboembolism.
-For symptomatic large LV aneurysms, management includes the same medical strategies plus surgical intervention if indicated.(9)
+Management of LV aneurysms: Asymptomatic LV aneurysms, regardless of size, are monitored with a focus on optimising coronary artery disease risk factors, using medications like angiotensin-converting enzyme inhibitors or angiotensin receptor blockers, and employing anticoagulation to prevent thromboembolism.
+For symptomatic large LV aneurysms, management includes the same medical strategies plus surgical intervention if indicated [9].

 True aneurysms may require medical or surgical therapy, with the surgical risk often being debated and depending on individual patient factors.
-Indications for surgical intervention in true aneurysms are well-established and include congestive heart failure, angina pectoris secondary to associated coronary artery disease, ventricular tachyarrhythmias, and, less frequently, thromboembolism.(5)
+Indications for surgical intervention in true aneurysms are well-established and include congestive heart failure, angina pectoris secondary to associated coronary artery disease, ventricular tachyarrhythmias, and, less frequently, thromboembolism [5].

-The presence of a ventricular aneurysm complicates coronary surgery by involving non-viable scar tissue, posing technical risks like rupture, potentially leading to suboptimal revascularization if unaddressed, and may necessitate the sacrifice of coronary branches, thus requiring thorough preoperative assessment to optimize outcomes.(7)
+The presence of a ventricular aneurysm complicates coronary surgery by involving non-viable scar tissue, posing technical risks like rupture, potentially leading to suboptimal revascularisation if unaddressed, and it may necessitate the sacrifice of coronary branches, thus requiring thorough preoperative assessment to optimise outcomes [7].

-When surgery is indicated, it is not only therapeutic but also provides the opportunity for a definitive diagnosis, which can inform postoperative management and long-term care strategies.(5)
+When surgery is indicated, it is not only therapeutic but also provides the opportunity for a definitive diagnosis, which can inform postoperative management and long-term care strategies [5].